Old Wive's Tales and Inspirational Old Country Proverbs

 My parent's country wisdom taught me that you were not supposed to lie, you never hurt someone when they were down, and that you took time to help your neighbour out.
 By the time I could walk their wise old folklore sayings were embedded deep into my subconscious thought.

 It was a taste of moral values learned the good old fashioned way.
 I cannot count the times that my dad went off to help a neighbour in need.
 Whether it was building a shed or plowing a driveway, if they called then he went.

 My mom's generosity was also very evident.
 She was always baking up something for someone or for some special event.
 If someone was feeling under the weather or moving into a new home she always had a little something special to pass along.

 Living in the country we actually had a pretty active social life.
-There were potlucks, neighbors always stopping by on their way into town, church functions, school functions, and dances down at the local community hall.
+There were potlucks, neighbours always stopping by on their way into town, church functions, school functions, and dances down at the local community hall.
 Mom and dad always carried with them more than what they were asked to bring.